hisham-asghar/finanace-app-maui/README.md

 ## Project Description

-This project is developed as a part of a Master's Thesis at [FSRE](https://fsre.sum.ba).
 It is a store application built with .NET MAUI leveraging the [Fake Store API](https://fakestoreapi.com/) to simulate the functionality and features of a real-world store application.